IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 Similar to the MSigDB format (see above), except that all participants are micro-encoded with multiple identifiers.
 Each participant is specified as:
-CPATH_ID:RECORD_TYPE:NAME:UNIPROT_ACCESION:GENE_SYMBOL:ENTREZ_GENE_ID.
+CPATH_ID:RECORD_TYPE:NAME:UNIPROT_ACCESSION:GENE_SYMBOL:ENTREZ_GENE_ID.
+If more than one Uniprot Accession, Gene Symbol, or Entrez Gene ID is available, each id will be delimited by a comma ','.
+If an id is not available, "NOT_SPECIFIED" will be used.
 Also available for all explicit pathways within Pathway Commons (only from pathway database sources, not interaction database sources).
 All participants for a pathway must come from the same species as the pathway.
 Therefore some participants from cross-species pathways are removed.

 Simple Interaction Format (SIF)
 -------------------------------